RLJack1/CCPROG3-MP/README.md

 # CCPROG3-MP
 ### MEGAN STATUS CHECK
-- rigorously test and debug
-- add money saves in writeVMHistory
-- currently untested: writeTransacHistory() and saveRestock()
-- finish javadoc and uml and help w test cases
+- finish javadoc and help w test cases if kaya

 ### RENZO STATUS CHECK
-- MoneyHandler overhaul
+- finish test cases

 ### FUTURE NOTES
 - i realize our item cap is too little for the recipes (for mco2 na)
+- does money also have to be treated as an object in mco2?
+- i want to add more features to the maintenance menu (show all vm details, show all denom, show all stock)
+- implement recipe scheme